dmh2000/Flutter-GraphqlX/dart-example/README.md

 The main function is in bin/main.dart.
 It does the following:

 - creates the graphql client with a WebSocketLink(required for subscriptions).
 The alternative is an HttpLink if the app doesn't need subscriptions.
+A WebSocketLink works for all operations, but a difference is that the WebSocketLink holds a connection open and will reconnect to the server if the connection is lost.
+If you don't need to subscribe and you don't want the app holding a persistent connection then user HttpLink which supports queries and mutations.

 - subscribes to createUser events and listens for them
 - creates four users and prints the results. the subscription events should fire also and print something.
 - queries for a list of users then prints them